Elephantidae—Mammoths // Gomphotheriidae—Gomphotheres // Mammutidae—American Mastodon

 In a few cases, soft anatomy has been preserved by freezing in Arctic permafrost, enabling us to know that the ears of the Woolly Mammoth, for example, were relatively small.
 We also could have guessed this was the case from biological knowledge, since mammals in cold climates tend to have smaller ears than close relatives in warmer areas; large exposed surfaces are wide open for frost bite.
 The Proboscidea apparently originated in Africa, later spreading to other continents with the exception of Australia and Antarctica (Kurtén and Anderson 1980).

-Three families of proboscideans are known from the Pleistocene of the region: Mammutidae (mastodont), Gomphotheriidae (gomphotheres), and Elephantidae (mammoths).
+Three families of proboscideans are known from the Pleistocene of the region: Mammutidae (mastodon), Gomphotheriidae (gomphotheres), and Elephantidae (mammoths).
 The mammoths are relatively late comers to the New World, showing up around 1.6 mya (Morgan and Lucas 2005).
-They and the mastodonts survived until the end of the Pleistocene, but gomphotheres appear to have disappeared from our region by the end of the Early Irvingtonian (Morgan and Lucas 2005).
+They and the mastodons survived until the end of the Pleistocene (with one island population surviving well into the Holocene), but gomphotheres appear to have disappeared from our region by the end of the Early Irvingtonian (Morgan and Lucas 2005).

 Literature.
 Kurtén and Anderson 1980; Morgan and Lucas 2005.